Where is Punta Cana?

 History of the Puntacana – Bavaro Area

-Prior to American investment in 1969, the region was a low population fishing village which lacked modern infrastructure and was filled with dense jungles.
-However, upon encountering the natural beauty of the previously named Punta Borrachon (‘the Drunken Point) which consisted of white sand beaches, clear water ,coconut palms , lush vegetation and breathtaking coral reefs , the American investors began to see its potential and established Punta Cana’s first hotel in 1971 which was named the Punta Cana Club.
+Prior to American investment in 1969, the region was a low population fishing village which lacked modern infrastructure.
+The area was filled with dense jungles.
+However, upon encountering the natural beauty of the previously named Punta Borrachon (‘the Drunken Point).
+This area consisted of white sand beaches, clear water, coconut palms, lush vegetation, and breathtaking coral reefs.
+The American investors began to see its potential and established Punta Cana’s first hotel in 1971 which was named the Punta Cana Club.
 The tourism industry was slow at first and was nothing compared to what we see today.

 Prior to American investment in 1969, Punta Cana was a low population fishing village which lacked modern infrastructure and was filled with dense jungles.

 The Population of Punta Cana has been estimated to 43,982 with an annual growth rate of 6% .
 This information is based on the last census conducted in the Dominican Republic in 2012.

 The Punta Cana Club had only 10 rooms and a maximum capacity of 40 guests which was only accessible by a dirt airstrip.
 This could only accommodate small planes.
 Word of this brand new exotic getaway spread and in 1978 the French built the 350 room Club Med Punta Cana.
 Owing to this expansion in a tourist capacity, the multimillion-dollar Multinational Company Colgate subsequently built a road.
 This road reduced travel time and in 1984 the first commercial airstrip was built by the owners of the Punta Cana Resort.
 This new infrastructure increased further tourist arrival.
 Several improvements were made to diminish the remoteness of the area and in 2012 the new Coral highway connected this town to the rest of the island.